lefayjey/linWinPwn/README.md

 ```

 Notes:
-- Use `-U` Use -U to override default username list during anonymous checks
+- Use `-U` to override default username list during anonymous checks
 - Use `-P` to override default password list during password cracking
 - Use `-S` to override default servers list during password dumping
 - Use `-L` with pwd_dump to skip execution of lsassy